 balances this responsibility across entire editorial boards, so that a broader group of leaders within any research community can shape the direction of science; the many thousands of Associate Editors at Frontiers are authorized to make the acceptance decision.

-empowers Chief Editors with technology that allows them to oversee, intervene and otherwise advise throughout the peer-review process
+empowers Chief Editors with technology that allows them to oversee, intervene and otherwise advise throughout the peer review process

 encourages all involved to act ethically and responsibly through its policy of full transparency by publishing the names and affiliations of the reviewers and handling editor on accepted articles.

-Transparency, distribution of editorial power across many leaders in a community, and the requirement for a rigorous and constructive review processs are a fundamental part of the Frontiers principles to uphold integrity in academic publishing.
+Transparency, distribution of editorial power across many leaders in a community, and the requirement for a rigorous and constructive review process are a fundamental part of the Frontiers principles to uphold integrity in academic publishing.

-Keeping close to these principles has made Frontiers a recognized leader in publishing innovation.
+Adhering closely to these principles has made Frontiers a recognized leader in publishing innovation.
 Frontiers brought open access publishing to new fields of research; developed a fully digital independent editorial office that is accessible anytime; introduced article-level metrics to the publishing world in 2008; designed and implemented a Collaborative Review Forum that focuses the review on objective issues and scientific soundness and makes the review process fair, transparent, collaborative, efficient and highly rigorous; pioneered the concept of reviewer recognition by creating the Review Editor role and publishing their names on each article; built Loop, the first open research network to make researchers and their work more discoverable; built a mechanism for the crowdsourcing of research impact based on article-level metrics; and even innovated in outreach by launching and supporting a not-for-profit journal for kids, Frontiers for Young Minds that makes science understandable to the entire world.

 The basic editorial unit at Frontiers is the Specialty Section.
 The Specialty Chief Editor is the editorial authority for the Section.
 He or she is responsible for establishing the Mission Statement for the Section, as well as for the nomination of a board of Associate Editors.
-As such, the Specialty Chief Editor is free to define the scope of content to be published in the specialty section, in consultation with the Field Chief Editor and the Frontiers Editorial Office, the latter who manages questions of coordination with other journals of our program.
+As such, the Specialty Chief Editor is free to define the scope of content to be published in the Specialty Section, in consultation with the Field Chief Editor and the Frontiers Editorial Office, the latter who manages questions of coordination with other journals of our program.
 The nomination of adequate Associate Editors is of particular importance, because they handle the review process and have the power to accept manuscripts or recommend their rejection.

 A Field Journal is a collection of core communities defined by the Specialty Sections.
-This tiered structure provides the basis for our journals program and, notably, allows for bridging across the limits of traditional discipline boundaries through the “crosslisting” of certain specialties under two or more relevant fields.
+This tiered structure provides the basis for our journals program and, notably, allows for bridging across the limits of traditional discipline boundaries through the "crosslisting" of certain Specialties under two or more relevant fields.
 This recognizes the importance of emerging fields and improves the discoverability of content across traditional domains.

 Content is organized on an even more granular level with Frontiers Research Topics.
 These are collections of articles around a tightly defined and emerging area of research, allowing the community itself to define the direction of study.
-As the research landscape quickly evolves, it is becoming ever more important to offer this level of specialization, as the bigger “bins” of a traditional subject areas are no longer adequate.
-The Frontiers web environment provides a beautiful showcase for all Research Topics, for their participants and their articles, with article-level metrics and the possibility to download the content as an e-book; it also provides direct links to the researchers Loop profile.
+As the research landscape quickly evolves, it is becoming ever more important to offer this level of specialization, as the bigger "bins" of a traditional subject areas are no longer adequate.
+The Frontiers web environment provides a beautiful showcase for all Research Topics, for their participants and their articles, with article-level metrics and the possibility to download the content as an e-book; it also provides direct links to the researchers' Loop profile.

 Our Editorial Boards determine the suitability and quality of scientific and academic content within each discipline, while Frontiers policies ensure that the consistency of Frontiers model is maintained across all of our publications.
 This ensures that the editors operate in the spirit of full editorial independence.
 Below are the descriptions of each editorial board role.